XuaTheGrate/Abyss/README.md

 Join the support server via [this link](https://discordapp.com/invites/hkweDCD) to receive updates and special features, or to voice your opinion on what should be changed or added.

+## Changelog
+**v1.1.0**
+* Added lock picks to unlock locked chests.
+* Added locked chests.
+* Added ability to open chests.
+* Added two new item categories, `Key` and `Utility`.
+* Fixed a bug where it looked like your turn was skipped.
+In reality, it was just that you missed but i never sent the message.
+* Added HP and SP to the status menu.
+* Moved inventory related commands to their own cog.
+* Fixed issue where disabled commands were shown in help.
+* Got sick of the new help command, went back to the original.
+* Removed LRU dict of players for the time being.
+* Added ability to craft items.
+Currently can only craft `Lockpick` with `1x Aluminum Sheet`.
+* Can now obtain some materials from treasures.
+* Can now open your inventory during battle.
+You will lose control of battle while this is open.
+* Refactored how healing items work via using a TargetSession during battle.
+* Fix circular import bug by moving sessions to its own file.

 ## Take control of your inner Demon!